“Run By My Side”

 Why pray before a run?

 Some might ask, “why pray before a run?”
-And the answer is, why not?
-We are urged to “pray without ceasing” (1 Thessalonians 5:16-18).
-Which reminds me of a G.K.
-Chesterton quote:
+The copout answer is, why not?
+A better answer is: are urged to “pray without ceasing” (1 Thessalonians 5:16-18).
+That would imply even praying before, during, and after a run.

 You say grace before meals.
 All right.
 But I say grace before the concert & the opera, and grace before the play & pantomime, and grace before I open a book, and grace before painting, swimming, fencing, boxing, walking, playing, dancing and grace before I dip the pen in the ink.G.K.
 Chesterton